DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: Conclusion

 \section{Conclusion}

-We have experimentally and analytically presented the Dual-Track Knowledge Graph Verification and Reasoning Framework, to effectively address the "strategy-task mismatch" long-standing predicament in existing multi-hop QA methods.
-Inspired by the \textit{Dual Process Theory} in cognition science, our proposed DTKG enables to dynamically classify the multi-hop questions into parallel fact-verification or chained reasoning tasks, then apply the optimized, type-specific processing strategies.
+We have experimentally and analytically presented the Dual-Track Knowledge Graph Verification and Reasoning Framework, to effectively address the long-standing predicament “strategy-task mismatch" in multi-hop QA methods.
+Inspired by the \textit{Dual Process Theory} in cognition science, our proposed DTKG enables to dynamically classify the multi-hop questions into parallel fact-verification or chained reasoning tasks, then apply the optimized, type-specific processing strategies to locate accurate QA.
 Our comprehensive experiments clearly demonstrate DTKG's superior adaptability and consistent high performance across diverse multi-hop reasoning challenges, marking a significant advancement over conventional single-strategy paradigms.
 We believe our work will boost the practical applications in various multi-hop reasoning tasks in near future.